kshedden/workshops/dair3/design/design.md

   the units.

-- _Balance_ refers to the extent to which covariates have equal distributions across treatment arms.
+- _Balance_ refers to the extent to which covariates have equal distributions across treatment arms within the study data (the sample).
 Confounding will generally lead to a lack of balance, but even if there is no confounding, there can be a lack of balance, especially when the sample size is small.
 The is because randomization (which guarantees no confounding) produces balance on average, but in any given study randomization will usually not produce perfect balance.

 - Bias can result from lack of balance due to chance, even in the absence of counfounding.